garrandall/popular-music-data/tracks/skybox-gunna.md

-Gettin' high in the skybox, I can see, yeah (See, yeah) Hot spot and it's plushed out, honestly, yeah (Yeah) Exclusive drop, hmm, Gucci socks, got 'em drippin' (Drippin') Fuck the cops, we can't be stopped, just admit it
+Gettin' high in the skybox, I can see, yeah (See, yeah) Hot spot and it's plushed out, honestly, yeah (Yeah) Exclusive drop, hm, Gucci socks, got 'em drippin' (Drippin') Fuck the cops, we can't be stopped, just admit it

 Hey (Hey), hey (Hey), hey (Hey)